AndikaTanpaH/NecrobotJavanHawk/README.md

 Hmmm hell yaaah, Necrobot its shutdown..
 But the JavanHawk still can run (If you know what i means, just back with a time machine)

+I just test with Necrobot Fork (v0.8.8) worked..
+The websocket still there, maybe need improvment for Level Up Pokemon.

 ## Feature
 - [x] Can Evolution & Transfer Pokemon
 - [x] Sorted pokemon by IV, CP, Name, HP & ID Pokedex